TN1

 Overview

-TN1 is a minimalist full-chain strength routine engineered for functional fitness and efficient body maintenance.
-It is comprised solely of compound lifts that train all major axes of the body.
-There are 5 barbell lifts in 4 workouts with 3 calisthenics exercises, 2 days/week, 1 hour each.
+TN1 is a minimalist full-chain strength routine engineered for functional fitness and efficient body upkeep.
+It is comprised exclusively of compound exercises that collectively train all major movement axes.
+There are 5 barbell lifts in 4 workouts with 3 exercises, 2 days per week, 1 hour each.

-TN1 is completely modular in that all individual days provide a standalone full-body workout.
+TN1 is completely modular: all individual days provide a standalone full-body workout.
 Simply choose the next day (or any day) in the A-B-X-Y sequence once recovered and ready to lift.
 There is a default schedule, but it can be deviated from or returned to without issue.

 Exercises ↑